1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1938 Lincoln Cent Varieties:

-- 1938 CAM (Cameo)– Special proof variety with frosted design elements against mirror fields, creating dramatic contrast effects
+- 1938 CAM (Cameo) — Special proof variety with frosted design elements against mirror fields, extremely rare with only approximately 400 examples estimated to survive today

-The 1938 Lincoln cent family showcases five distinct varieties that collectors actively pursue today.
+The 1938 Lincoln cent family showcases five distinct varieties that collectors actively pursue.
 Business strikes from Philadelphia dominated production, while Denver and San Francisco contributed smaller quantities that now command premium prices.

-The proof varieties represent the pinnacle of 1930s minting technology, with standard proofs featuring brilliant surfaces and the ultra-rare CAM designation offering stunning frosted-against-mirror contrast.
+The proof varieties represent the pinnacle of 1930s minting technology, with standard proofs featuring brilliant mirror surfaces and the ultra-rare CAM designation offering stunning frosted-against-mirror contrast.
+Cameo proofs in this era are scarse because the effect only appeared on coins struck from fresh dies — once the die’s surface polish wore down, the contrast disappeared.

 Also Read: Value Of Old Pennies By Year (1959-Present)